Returning tamariki and rangatahi safely home

 - whānau or family's strengths and needs.

-Observe interactions with the family
+Observe interactions with the whānau or family

-Vulnerabilities of different children and young people
+Vulnerabilities of different tamariki and rangatahi

 - are disabled